AFA takes legal advice on FoFA’s rolling start

 “This complication of what is already complex and confusing legislation has the potential to put consumers unnecessarily at risk.”

-One comment on “AFA takes legal advice on FoFA’s rolling start”
+One response to “AFA takes legal advice on FoFA’s rolling start”

 What did we expect?